GfSE/SAF-Specification/stakeholders.md

 * How does the elements of the test environment interact with each other?
 * How does the system or a system element interact with the test environment?
 * How is a critical function decomposed and allocated?
 * How is the system being used or utilized and interacting with other external systems to satisfy user needs?

+  ***Rationale:  In my role, I need to pass on the resulting system requirements to the subsystems.***
 * What Performers or Resources are necessary to operate the intended solution?
 * What additional information the system or a system element needs to generate to enable testing?
 * What are necessary enabling systems?